yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 date updated: 2024-09-11 16:59
 ---

+S5 12.00-12.15 UTC9

 Respected experts, scholars and guests, good morning!
-It's a great honor for me to share with you our research results on "Task Scheduling in Vehicular Networks: A Multi-Agent Reinforcement Learning Based Reverse Auction Mechanism" at this important academic conference.
+It's a great honor for me to share with you our research results on "Task Scheduling in Vehicular Networks: A Multi-Agent Reinforcement Learning Based Reverse Auction Mechan nism" at this important academic conference.
 I am Yuming Yuan from the School of Information Science and Engineering, Yunnan University.

 Respected experts, scholars and guests, good afternoon!
 It's a great honor for me to share with you our research results on "Task Scheduling in Vehicular Networks: A Multi-Agent Reinforcement Learning Based Reverse Auction Mechanism" at this important academic conference.
 I am Yuming Yuan from the School of Information Science and Engineering, Yunnan University.